ansibleguy/collection_opnsense/docs/use_unbound_forwarding.md

 Only basic parameters needed.

-## Known issues

-Creation/management not yet working - see: [Forum](https://forum.opnsense.org/index.php?topic=30077.0)

-Will need to test using 'Referer' header.

 ## Info

 This module manages DNS-Forwardings that can be found in the WEB-UI menu: 'Services - Unbound DNS - Query Forwardings'